Compassionate Superannuation Access for Loved Ones

 Support Your Family’s Health and Wellbeing

-When a loved one is suffering from chronic pain, mental illness, or a serious medical condition, early access to super can ensure they receive the treatment they need—especially if they lack sufficient superannuation or savings of their own.
+When a loved one is suffering from acute and/or chronic pain, acute and/or chronic mental illness, or a serious medical condition, early access to super can ensure they receive the treatment they need—especially if they lack sufficient superannuation, dont have private health insurance cover or savings of their own.

 Access Better and Faster Treatment

-Superannuation access can enable faster, higher-quality care—especially in situations where public waitlists are long or private cover is insufficient.
+Superannuation access can enable faster treatment, with a clinician of your choice especially in situations where public waitlists are long or private cover is insufficient.
 This includes treatments in dental, surgical, mental health, and fertility categories.

 Avoid Debt or Financial Strain

-Instead of your dependent turning to credit cards, high-interest loans, or buy-now-pay-later plans, compassionate release of super offers a debt-free solution—providing funding without risking future financial stability.
+Instead of your dependent turning to credit cards, high-interest loans, or buy-now-pay-later plans; all of which can have an impact on your credit rating and financial position, compassionate release of super offers a debt-free solution—providing funding without risking financial stability.

 ATO-Compliant and Legally Supported

 As long as eligibility criteria are met—including medical documentation and proof of financial dependency—the ATO provides a clear and structured process for compassionate release.
-It’s a legal, ethical way to support your family in a time of need.
+It’s a legal, ethical way to support your loved ones in a time of need.

 Act Early to Reduce Long-Term Risks